 I teach this lesson about Henri Matisse to my 4th grade.
 We watch either “Dropping in on Matisse” or Art with Mati and Dada if we’re short on time.
 With all my video lessons, I have what I call, “video viewing sheets.”
-They’re 10 or so questions they answer during the movie.
+They are ten questions they answer during the movie.
 Don’t want any kids taking a nap when the lights go out!

-Then we play my Henri Matisse roll-a-dice game in which we end up with 5 unique motifs for their art.
+Then we play my Henri Matisse roll-a-dice game in which we end up with 5 unique motifs for their art project.

 Next, I give them 6 pieces of 4.5″x6″ pieces of paper.
 They paint loose brushstrokes on one side using a coarse brush.